Monday, November 6

 M7: Building & communicating your brand from the #InsideOut

-Jennifer Miele, Vice President of Marketing and Communication, Excela Health
+Jennifer Miele, Vice President, Consumerism and Innovation, Excela Health

 Brand awareness starts inside an organization, but it takes a megabyte of planning and a gigabyte of creative.
 Hear from Excela Health, western Pennsylvania’s 3rd largest health system, as they executed a multi-pronged digital communications strategy to create #ExcelaPride.